pranali0127/git-series-students/My_completed_tasks/Task 1.md

 4)Using GitHub eliminates the need for complex corporate security solutions.
 The platforms protect all your data for you: protects code branches,verifies commit signing, controls access.

-3. What is a version control system?
+# 3. What is a version control system?
 How Git is a VCS?
-ANS: Version control, also known as source control, is the practice of tracking and managing changes to software code. we can also say that version control system manages the versions of our project/software.
+Version control, also known as source control, is the practice of tracking and managing changes to software code. we can also say that version control system manages the versions of our project/software.
 Suppose we are working on an android app we launch the 1.0 version after some time we want some.